michaelignacio/cost-calculator/readme.md

 Make sure your webserver is running, and go to [localhost/lifetrack](http://localhost/lifetrack/) to view the web interface.

-You can also access the Heroku app here: [http://quiet-escarpment-68159.herokuapp.com/](http://quiet-escarpment-68159.herokuapp.com/)
+Alternatively, you can also access the Heroku version of the app here: [http://quiet-escarpment-68159.herokuapp.com/](http://quiet-escarpment-68159.herokuapp.com/)

 ## Built With